This is a prerelease version.

 Overview

-• Deploy a Hazelcast cluster with the configured Jet engine
+• Deploy a Hazelcast cluster with the Jet engine configured.

 The tutorial should take approximately 10 minutes to complete.